hormatias/hormatias.github.io/readme.md

 # Matias Hormaza - Personal Website

-This is my personal website/portfolio built with vanilla HTML, CSS, and JavaScript.
+This is my personal website/portfolio built with HTML, CSS, and JavaScript.
 It features a clean, responsive design and bilingual support (English/Spanish).

 ## Features